 “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency,” says Nick Poloni, President at Cascadia Search Group.
 “The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.”

 Pricing: Free tier (no credit card required), Starter at $100/mo, Professional at $149/mo (annual), Business at $249/mo (annual).
-All plans have a 3-month minimum.
+Month-to-month billing is available, with discounts on annual contracts.
 Contact lookup credits cost $50 per 500-credit pack.

 Good for: Recruiters and agencies of all sizes who need AI-powered sourcing, automated outreach, and scheduling in a single workflow at a fraction of enterprise pricing.